Steve Lukather: Toto

 Lukather's songwriting contributions grew from a few tracks on early Toto albums to co-writing almost every track starting in the late 1980s.
 Lukather admitted that the reason why he has no songwriting contributions on the first two Toto albums was that he wasn't writing many songs at the time, being intimidated by the talent of the band's chief songwriter, David Paich.
 He credits Paich with encouraging him to contribute more songs to the band.
 He wrote very few of Toto's songs by himself, an exception being the hit single "I Won't Hold You Back" from Toto IV.
 Lukather has said that writing lyrics is not one of his strengths.
 Thus, he collaborated with other band members to complete song ideas and make them into viable album tracks.
 Lukather's official site claims he contributed to writing all the songs on Toto's 2006 album Falling in Between, even though "Spiritual Man" officially credits Paich as the sole writer.

 By 2008, Lukather was the only original Toto member still performing with the band: Bobby Kimball was also in the band at the time, but had been absent from it for some time – whereas Lukather has been with Toto since its formation.
 However, in June of the same year, Lukather decided to leave Toto.
 This decision directly led to the official dissolution of the band.
 In a 2011 interview discussing his career with Toto, Lukather indicated that the band had evolved too far from its original incarnation and that he was dealing with the physical and mental toll of recording and performing.
 In February 2010, the band announced that they would reunite to support Toto bassist Mike Porcaro, who was diagnosed with Lou Gehrig's disease.
 They continued to tour on a limited basis in 2011 and 2012.

 Although Lukather indicated in April 2011 that the band would not record any further material, Toto announced an international tour schedule and new studio album in March 2014.
 In March 2015 Toto XIV was released.
 The band toured in celebration of its 40th anniversary from 2016 to 2019, when Lukather announced an indefinite hiatus.
 A new Toto lineup converged in 2020 to resume performances, featuring Lukather and Williams as the only members persisting from previous lineups, though Paich would still make guest appearances and is considered an official member.
 The group has virtual livestream performances and eventual live concerts planned for 2020 and 2021, with John Pierce on bass guitar, Robert "Sput" Searight on drums, Steve Maggiora on keyboards, Dominique "Xavier" Taplin on keyboards, and Warren Ham providing additional vocals.

+On January 10, 2024, the band announced "The Dogz of Oz" lineup and officially welcomed back Greg Phillinganes (Keyboards) and Shannon Forrest (Drums), along with a touring schedule extending into 2025.